mashaan14/Python-Dash-StockHistoryData/README.md

 ## Disclaimer

-This code was designed for educational purposes only.
+This code was developed for educational purposes only.
 It is provided as is with no warranty.
 The stocks' history indicators were copied from TADAWUL website manually, and there's a high chance that I made a mistake while copying the data.